raunnieo/Float-Fall-Bouncing/README.md

 has its own gravity setting.
 The project uses the Pygame library for graphics.

 ## Credits
-- Project by: Raunak Mandil
+- Project by Raunak Mandil and Kavyansh Dhakad
-- Version: 2.0